 \begin{Proposition} For the canonical heights associated to even line bundles on abelian varieties, the following hold. \begin{enumerate} \item Let $L_1$ and $L_2$ be even line bundles on an abelian variety.
 Then $\widehat{h}_{L_{1} \otimes L_2} = \widehat{h}_{L_1} + \widehat{h}_{L_2}$. \item Let $\phi : B \to A$ be a homomorphism of abelian varieties and let $L$ be an even line bundle on $A$.
 Then $\widehat{h}_{\phi^{\ast} (L)} = \phi^{\ast} \widehat{h}_{L}$. \item Let $L$ be an even line bundle on an abelian variety.
 Suppose that $L$ is ample.
 Then $\widehat{h}_{L} \geq 0$. \end{enumerate} \end{Proposition}

-\Proof By Proposition~\ref{prop:heightproperty}, all the assertion hold up to bounded functions.
-By the uniqueness assertion of Theorem~\ref{thm:canonicalheight}, we see that (1) and (2) are really equalities, and (3) also follows from the fact that the canonical height is a quadratic form, which is shown in Theorem~\ref{thm:canonicalheight}. \QED
+\Proof By Proposition~\ref{prop:heightproperty}, all the assertions hold up to bounded functions.
+By the uniqueness assertion of Theorem~\ref{thm:canonicalheight}, we see that (1) and (2) are really equalities, and (3) also follows from the fact that the canonical height is a quadratic form (cf. Theorem~\ref{thm:canonicalheight}). \QED

-In the remaining of this subsection, we recall easy facts on points of height $0$.
+Next, we recall basic facts on points of height $0$.

 \begin{Remark} Let $L$ be an even line bundle on an abelian variety $A$.
 Since $\widehat{h}_{L}$ is a quadratic form, we have $\widehat{h}_{L} (a) = 0$ for any torsion point $a$ of $A ( \overline{K} )$. \end{Remark}